lac-dcc/Makara/README.md

 3. Store the results in a structured `results/` directory;
 4. Automatically compress the collected data into a `.zip` archive for easy sharing.

-After create de `.zip` folder, please submit your results in the form: https://docs.google.com/forms/d/1ADHlQ2LgZQ-MuuXVd_LyDQ2UDm77Bx1kBDIXt9bX81U/preview.
+Once the `.zip` file is created, please submit your results via the form: https://docs.google.com/forms/d/1ADHlQ2LgZQ-MuuXVd_LyDQ2UDm77Bx1kBDIXt9bX81U/preview.

 ---